keeper013/Oasis.DynamicFilter/readme.md

 some string or value type | ICollection<T> where T is the same string or value type | In some string or value type | T[] where T is the same string or value type | In

+Note that if the property types are not suitable for any operator, the property pair will be silently ignored by the library when filtering.
+When both etity and property types are string, the default operator is by default *Equal*, but configurable.
+This will be elaborated in the later sections.
 Note that for C# primitive numeric values comparison, the types don't need to be exactly the same, like comparison between an *int* and a *long* is allowed, also that between a *sbyte* and *ushort*.
 As long as C# allows the comparison, the library supportes it.
 But for custom defined enums structs and classes, comparison is only allowed to happen between instances of the same type, for structs and classes, the corresponding compairson operator must exist as well.
 In the above table, "In" logic represents simply the reverse of contains, that if the string or numeric value is in the collection or array.
 Developers can call register for multiple times to register filtering relationship between multiple class pairs, when finished call *FilterBuilder.Build* method to finish it get the *IFilter* instance that generates expressions.
 To get a function to filter IEnumerable instances, developers can call *IFilter.GetFunction<TEntity, TFilter>* instead of calling *IFilter.GetExpression<TEntity, TFilter>*, or they can simple call *Compile* method from the expression to get the function, they are essentially the same.